PSG confirms ligament injury and star is out for 6 weeks

-Paris Saint-Germain released a medical report this morning stating that tests detected a sprain left ankle with ligament injury in Neymar.
-The player must be out of combat for six to eight weeks according to the club’s initial forecast.
+Paris Saint-Germain released a medical report this morning stating that tests detected a sprain in the left ankle with ligament injury in Neymar.
+The player must be out of the team for six to eight weeks, according to the club’s initial forecast.

 Neymar suffered the injury yesterday (28), in PSG’s 3-1 victory over Saint-Étienne, in the French Championship.
 The twist came after the entry of Frenchman Yvann Maçon, who tried a cart in midfield.
 Neymar jumped and escaped a direct impact, but stepped on his opponent when landing and turned his left foot.